 - Continuous service improvement

-First and foremost, enterprise architecture is about forward-looking and continuous business alignment, towards effective data governance and business transformation.
+At its core, enterprise architecture is about continuous business alignment and forward-looking planning towards effective data governance and business transformation.

 Nightingale (2009) introduced the 7 principles of enterprise architecture thinking to guide organizations towards achieving sustainable transformation:

 - Adopt a holistic approach to enterprise transformation